HQarroum/expressify/README.md

  - Allows static applications to expose RESTful APIs
  - Provides a service discoverability mechanism
  - Built on top the standard `postMessage` API to allow secure communication between cross-domain applications
+ - Provides both a server and a client implementation of this protocol

 ## Documentation

-The complete documentation and the FAQ section for Expressify are available on the [project website](https://hqarroum.github.io/expressify).
+The complete [documentation](https://hqarroum.github.io/expressify/documentation.html) and the [FAQ section](https://hqarroum.github.io/expressify/faq.html) for Expressify are available on the [project website](https://hqarroum.github.io/expressify).